 Pine Pointe Village is home to three Platform Cabins and one platform tent.
-Each platform cabin has a screened porch and outside cooking area.
-Nearby water spigot, biffies, showers at Morning Glory, and refrigeration are available.
+Each platform cabin has one main room with 2 bunkbeds (a queen bed on the bottom and long twin on top of each bunk, a screened porch and outside cooking area.
+Nearby water spigot, biffies, showers at Morning Glory, solar showers, and refrigeration are available.
+Platform Cabins have cooking and eating utensils, and dish washing supplies in a dish pan, located in the bear box outside the cabin.